The greying of hair is as natural a process as the ageing of the human body. Other than old age, certain illnesses can trigger your hair to turn grey.

 - Your genetics are the primary determinant of when you’re hair starts to grey.
 Certain illnesses trigger premature greying of hair.
 Hair eventually loses its full colour and becomes white.

 - Usually, people in their 40s or mid-30s notice grey strands on their heads for the first time.
 Sometimes, one’s hair starts greying in his/her mid-20s.
-It usually takes 10 years for grey hair to turn completely white.
+It takes 10 years for grey hair to turn completely white.

 - B-12 deficiency, thyroid disease, vitiligo, and alopecia areata are some illnesses that can cause premature greying of hair.
 Hair eventually loses its full colour and becomes white.